 MARK KINSEY of the WHO.
-Des Moines, news bureau, has been named publicity chairman for the Iowa di-vision of the Veterans of Foreign
+Dos Moines, news bureau, has been named publicity chairman for the Iowa di-vision of the Veterans of Foreign Wars.

-BOB CANNON, CB3 Hollywood producer, has been appointed official representative of the Newport-Balbon flotilla of the newly organized Coast Guard auxiliary.
+BOB CANNON, CB3 Hollywood producer, has been appointed official rep-resentative of the Newport-Balboa flotilla of the newly organized Coast Guard auxiliary.

-EDMUND A. CHESTER, CBS director of broadcasting to foreign countries, on June 26 became the father of a baby girl.
+EDMUND A. CHESTER, CBS director of broadcasting to foreign coun-tries, on June 26 became the father of a baby girl.

-BURL IVES, one of the leading exponents of American folk music, acts as the singing master of ceremonies on Burl Ires Coffee Club which started July 5 on CBS.
-The program, heard Saturdays 10-10:30 a.m. features different types of music.
+BURL IVES, one of the leading exponents of American folk music, acts so the singing master of ceremonies on Burl Ires Coffee Club which started July 5 on CBSS.
+The program, heard Saturdays 10-10:30 a.m., features different types of music.

-Norman Lewis Is Named WJMA Sales Director

-COMPLETED personnel of WJMA, Covington, Va., which went on the air May 26 after being constructed in record-breaking time-34 days has been announced by Boyd Lawhas been announced by Boyd Law-lor, station manager, formerly pro-duction manager of WTCM, Tra-verse City, Mich.
+Norman Lewis Is Named WJMA Sales Director COMPLETED personnel of WJMA, Covington, Va., which went on the air May 26 after being constructed in record-breaking time-34 days has been announced by Boyd Lawhas been announced by boyd Law-lor, station manager, formerly pro-duction manager of WTCM, Tra-verse City, Mich.
 Station was granted April 22 to John and Marcia Arrington, onetime operators of WCHV, Charlottesville, Va., and uses 250 watts on 1340 kc.

 Norman Lewis, formerly of WGMA, Moultrie, Ga., assistant to Mr. Arrington, has been named commercial manager.
 Others are commercial manager.
-Others are Don Ross, from WKBH, LaCrosse, program director; Margie Garrison, in charge of commercial copy; Billy Mac, formerly of WHFC, chief announcer; Dick Eyrich, from KFJB, Marshalltown, Ia., and Jimmie Armstrong, from WJJD, Chicago, announcers; Chuck Gill, formerly of WTAD, Quincy, Ill., chief engineer; Jimmie Garber and Warren Brown, transwitten correspondent was Avenued to the control of the contr mitter engineers.
+Others are Don Ross, from WKBH, LaCrosse, program director; Margie Wis., Garrison, in charge of commercial copy; Billy Mac, formerly of WHFC, chief announcer; Dick Eyrich, from KFJB, Marshalltown, Juney, Horn Revel, Marshaleven, Ja., and Jimmie Armstrong, from WJJD, Chicago, announcers; Chuck Gill, formerly of WTAD, Quincy, Ill., chief engineer; Jimmie Garber and Warren Brown, trans-witten ourgincores Mus Avrington mitter engineers.
 Mrs. Arrington serves as secretary-treasurer of the station.

-WJMA uses Western Electric equipment throughout and subscribes to United Press and NBC Transcription service.
+WJMA uses Western Electric equipment throughout and sub-scribes to United Press and NBC Transcription service.